valtterivalo/valtterivalo/README.md

 founding ai eng @ clock&cloud

-mainly interested in reinforcement learning and efficient and sane ml tooling
+mainly into reinforcement learning research and efficient and sane ml tooling

 competitive badminton player, two small kids and a wife